 If you’re a man it can look like this:

-Here are the 5 Reasons you have to STOP seeing your Asshat as a Human Being:
+5 Reasons you Must STOP seeing your Asshat as a Human Being

 1. If you see your Asshat as a human being you will feel empathy for him.